Take a look at each week of your pregnancy, from conception to birth, with our comprehensive email newsletters.

 Sonographers have a check list of what they need to look for when doing the 20 week ultrasound.
 They start off with the basics and work their way through a range of observations including:

 No, the 20 week scan does not provide 100% detection of any or all abnormalities.
-On average around 50% are detectable and the remainder may not be apparent at the time of the scan or until birth.
-Heart defects and bowel obstructions in particular often don’t develop under later in gestation.
-It is estimated that around 40-70% of structural abnormalities can be detected at a 20 week ultrasound.
+Some abnormalities may not be obvious until the baby is born.
+Heart defects and bowel obstructions in particular may not develop under later in gestation.

-Depending on the imaging service you have accessed, findings from your scan may be given directly to you and a report sent to your referring agent.
-Alternately, you may be advised to speak with your referring agent or an appointment may be made for you to speak with a specialist obstetrician.
+Depending on the imaging service you have accessed, findings from your scan may be given directly to you and a report sent to your maternity care provider.
+Alternately, you may be advised to speak with your maternity care provider or an appointment may be made for you to speak with a specialist obstetrician.

 The ultrasound findings will be examined and reported on by a specialist sonographer and/or radiologist.
 Depending on the level of concern, another ultrasound with further diagnostic testing may be ordered.